 For many individuals that have attended rehab for an alcohol use disorder, once you return home and back into your day-to-day life, you will begin to navigate what life will be like in sober living.
-While you want to remain true to your goals of abstaining from alcohol abuse and living in sobriety, there are often questions surrounding whether it is appropriate for someone living in addiction recovery to drink non alcoholic beer.
-Although non alcoholic beer does not contain alcohol, there are still concerns and debate over whether non alcoholic beer is supportive to a person’s long-lasting recovery and acts as a good sober alternative.
-There have been many concerns about how non alcoholic beer can become a trigger for alcoholics living in addiction recovery due to the fact it tastes and smells like alcoholic beer.
-However, there are some that may argue that they are able to drink non alcoholic beer without being triggered and provides an option that will allow for you to be within a social setting and eliminate the concerns of peer pressure by having a non alcoholic alternative.
+While you want to remain true to your goals of abstaining from alcohol abuse and living in sobriety, there are often questions surrounding whether it is appropriate for someone living in addiction recovery to drink nonalcoholic beer.
+Although nonalcoholic beer does not contain alcohol, there are still concerns and debate over whether the nonalcoholic beer is supportive to a person’s long-lasting recovery and acts as a good sober alternative.
+There have been many concerns about how nonalcoholic beer can become a trigger for alcoholics living in addiction recovery due to the fact it tastes and smells like alcoholic beer.
+However, there are some that may argue that they are able to drink nonalcoholic beer without being triggered, and provides an option that will allow you to be within a social setting and eliminate the concerns of peer pressure by having a non-alcoholic alternative.
 The decision is ultimately up to you and your comfortability and self-security to be able to remain true to your goals of living in addiction recovery.

-- The smell of beer- Alcohol beer and alcohol free beer carry the same smell.
-For a recovering alcoholic, the smell of beer can create internal trigger cravings and flashbacks to drinking alcohol which can trigger your brain and thought patterns to wanting to return back to your alcohol addiction.
+- The smell of beer- Alcohol beer and alcohol-free beer carry the same smell.
+For a recovering alcoholic, the smell of beer can create internal trigger cravings and flashbacks to drinking alcohol which can trigger your brain and thought patterns to want to return back to your alcohol addiction.

 - Drinking nonalcoholic beer in recovery can pose a risk to a person’s sobriety as there can be low alcohol content.
 If you are wanting to completely abstain from alcohol, nonalcoholic beer contains some alcohol even at a low alcohol percentage

-- Peer pressure- If you and your drinking buddies are together and you are attempting to drink nonalcoholic beer while your friends are drinking alcohol beer, they can create temptations to return back to drinking alcohol beer to experience the same effects that your drinking buddies are experiencing.
+- Peer pressure- If you and your drinking buddies are together and you are attempting to drink nonalcoholic beer while your friends are drinking alcoholic beer, they can create temptations to return back to drinking alcoholic beer to experience the same effects that your drinking buddies are experiencing.